LeetLLM

 Computer-use agents fail in characteristic ways that pure API agents rarely encounter.

 UI drift occurs when an A/B test, font change, or responsive layout moves an element by forty pixels; the model clicks empty space.
 Visual ambiguity appears when two buttons look identical at the screenshot resolution the model received; it chooses the wrong one because lighting or compression hid the label.
 Timing and animation problems cause clicks before a menu finishes expanding or before a loading spinner disappears.
-Captcha and anti-bot systems are deliberately designed to defeat exactly this class of agent.
+Captcha and anti-bot systems are deliberately designed to defeat this class of agent and should route to human handling, not automated bypass.
 Credential leakage happens when the model is asked to log in and types a real password into a visible field that ends up in the audit log.
 Scope creep occurs when the model decides "while I am here I should also clean up the user's profile" and edits fields that were never part of the original task.

-A strong production pattern is hybrid, not pure computer use.
+A useful production pattern is hybrid, not pure computer use.

-This is the same engineering discipline you saw applied to AI coding agents.
-Speed and generality are valuable only when they remain inside explicit boundaries and human accountability.
+Use the same engineering discipline as for AI coding agents.
+Speed and generality matter only when they remain inside explicit boundaries and human accountability.

 A minimal host executor sketch